-Calling all animal lovers!
-Students enrolled in this course will learn skills required for careers as veterinarians, zoologists, livestock producers, and animal care takers.
+Students enrolled in this course will learn skills required for careers as veterinarians, livestock producers, and animal caretakers.
 Topics of study include animal anatomy, physiology, behavior, nutrition, reproduction, genetics, health, selection, and care.
+Students will also learn about production and companion animals while focusing on health and best practices for the variety of animals that veterinarians are required to work with on a daily basis.
 Participation in FFA student organization activities is an optional component for leadership development, career exploration, and reinforcement of academic concepts.
-Students who enroll in any agriculture course will have the opportunity to apply for a job working at the Student Farm and Orchard during the growing season.
+Per the state of Illinois and Illinois Agriculture Education, all students enrolled in an agriculture class will be automatically enrolled in

+FFA, which offers premiere leadership opportunities and career exploration in the agriculture industry.
 This course has a dual credit option through Highland Community College.